wolvever/codin/docs/coding_tasks.md

 codin --debug --approval-mode never -q "Add a README section describing the project"
 ```

-Each command runs the default BaseAgent + BasePlanner loop and prints the result.
+Each command runs the CodeAgent loop and prints the result.
 These small tasks are good sanity checks for prompt formatting and tool calls.

 > **Note** Ensure network access to the configured base URL.
 If the MCP toolset fails to initialize or the API key is missing, CLI runs may fail.